How to Hide a Hangover With Makeup

 Clarity and Sparkle With the Right Eye Makeup

 Apart from mascara, keep your eye makeup as light and sparse as possible.
-If it's too dark or if you wear too much, your eyes will appear dull and you'll look as tired as you feel.
+If you wear too much or a shade that's too dark, your eyes will appear dull and you'll look as tired as you feel.

 Unlike blue and purple eye shadow, natural tones of brown, beige and peach don't emphasize unwanted shadows and suit every eye color.
 Apply a darker shade to the crease of the upper lid, and add sparkle by placing a highlight at the arch of the brow and the center of the lid using a very light shade.